Flora and Fauna

 Climate and Urbanization in Orange County, California:

-Orange County’s plants and animals are adapted to the unique conditions of California’s mediterranean climate, with its cool, wet winters (when water and food is most abundant), and dry, hot summers (when some resources are scarce).
+Orange County’s plants and animals are adapted to the unique conditions of California’s Mediterranean climate, with its cool, wet winters (when water and food are most abundant), and dry, hot summers (when some resources are scarce).
 While the rest of the country’s plant life is largely dormant in winter due to cold temperatures and frozen water, OC residents can enjoy at least some native plants blooming.
 On the flip side, some animals and plants are dormant in August, while many other states are experiencing the peak of annual growth and rain.
 Similarly, animals must also adapt to these changing environmental conditions, in part by moving from place to place in search of food, mates, hunting grounds, and safe places to raise their babies.
 Historically, movement across the landscape and normal part of animal and plant life, and this is true of the flora and fauna in Orange County.

-Ridgeparksjhtc copy 2People have converted many acres of land in Orange County from wild land to streets, homes, shopping centers, etc. As more and more wild land becomes developed, and obstacles begin to appear in places where animals previously roamed and foraged freely – this is known as habitat fragmentation.
+People have converted many acres of land in Orange County from wild land to streets, homes, shopping centers, etc. As more and more wild land becomes developed, and obstacles begin to appear in places where animals previously roamed and foraged freely – this is known as habitat fragmentation.

 Fragmentation is one of the major causes of problems for wildlife in urban areas around the world.
 Habitat fragmentation can keep animals from moving to new territories, eventually isolating them on a virtual ‘island’, and preventing them from finding mates that have the genetic diversity needed to keep the animal population healthy.
 For example, one very serious barrier to movement is the freeway system in southern California.
 It is very difficult and dangerous for animals to cross a freeway, and for many animals, crossing to the other side is simply not an option.
 However, some larger animals will attempt to cross a freeway and when they do, they are sometimes hit by vehicles.
 In southern California, mountain lions often make headlines when they cross highways, or die trying.